Knifeworld

-Knifeworld is a British-based psychedelic rock band led by Kavus Torabi.
+Knifeworld was a British-based psychedelic rock band led by Kavus Torabi.
 Originally a Torabi solo project, it became a full band in summer 2009.

-Knifeworld has connections with various English musical projects both inside and outside the rock world, having shared members with Cardiacs, Chrome Hoof, North Sea Radio Orchestra and Sidi Bou Said (London-based oud player Khyam Allami also served as the band's original drummer).
+Knifeworld had connections with various English musical projects both inside and outside the rock world, having shared members with Cardiacs, Chrome Hoof, North Sea Radio Orchestra and Sidi Bou Said (London-based oud player Khyam Allami also served as the band's original drummer).

 History

+Beginnings

 Born in Tehran before moving to England while still a baby, Torabi had previously played with a succession of bands.
-Beginning his career in Die Laughing and Squid Squad in Plymouth, he moved to London and came to public attention as one of the two singing guitarists in The Monsoon Bassoon.
-Playing what Torabi described as "lysergic funk" and various reviewers described as psychedelia and math rock, The Monsoon Bassoon scored three Singles of the Week in a row in New Musical Express in 1997 and 1998 and released a single album, I Dig Your Voodoo before splitting up in 2001.
+Beginning his career in Die Laughing in Plymouth, he moved to London and came to public attention as one of the two singing guitarists in the Monsoon Bassoon.
+Playing what Torabi described as "lysergic funk" and various reviewers described as psychedelia and math rock, the Monsoon Bassoon scored three Singles of the Week in a row in New Musical Express in 1997 and 1998 and released a single album, I Dig Your Voodoo before splitting up in 2001.
 During this time Torabi had become a well-established member of the group of musicians focused around Cardiacs, whom he joined as guitarist in 2003, playing with them until the group's enforced halt in 2008.

+Torabi had formulated the ideas for Knifeworld as a solo project at around the time of the breakup of the Monsoon Bassoon, but took eight years to assemble, finalise and record the songs.